mmiranda222/.statsuite/content/changelog/_index.md

 **nsiws compatibility:** tested and released in compatibility with the Eurostat **nsiws.net v8.12.1**.

 > **Disclaimer:**
 > This release delivers an intermediate implementation of data delete features.
-Deleting referential metadata as well as transfering and retrieving deleted data (using the SDMX rest `updatedAfter` parameter) are not yet included.
+Deleting referential metadata as well as transferring and retrieving deleted data (using the SDMX rest `updatedAfter` parameter) are not yet included.
 Please note that due to a regression in the retrieval of referential metadata in certain situations, we do not recommend using this release to update instances that already use referential metadata features.

 major changes: